murkl/arch-os/iso/README.md

 ## How it starts

-The [Oak](https://github.com/murkl/oak) binary with the [Installer](../modules/installer) and the [Recovery](../modules/recovery) beside it lives in `/opt/arch-os` and is started by a systemd unit on tty1.
+The [Oak](https://github.com/murkl/oak) binary with every module beside it lives in `/opt/arch-os` and is started by a systemd unit on tty1.
 No autologin, no shell.
-It starts with no module named, so the first pages are the language and then the choice between the two.
+It starts with no module named, so the first pages are the language and then the choice of what to open.
 A root shell is handed back on that console whenever it stops.

+**Note:** _The build copies whatever is in `modules/`, so the **[Imager](../modules/imager)** is on the image as well.
+Opening it there says so and stops: writing a device is the one thing this machine is not the one for, and the image it would download is two gigabytes into a file system that lives in this machine's memory._

 | Command | Description |
 | --- | --- |